McDonald’s SWOT Analysis (2026): Beyond the Burger

 So, what about the huge numbers you see in the news?
 That’s systemwide sales.
 This is the total sales generated by all McDonald’s restaurants, both company-operated and franchised.

-To put that in perspective, if the McDonald’s system were a country, its economic activity would be larger than the entire GDP of many countries, like the Dominican Republic, Ecuador and Oman!
+To put that in perspective, while systemwide sales are not the same as GDP, the figure is larger than the annual GDP of many countries, like Ecuador, Dominican Republic and Oman!

 SWOT Analysis: A Deeper Look